tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 I>
 I> Templates can also be used to minimise code within your application's views.
 For example, if you wanted to include the same database driven content on each page of your application, you could construct a template that calls a specific view to handle the repeating portion of your app's pages.
 This then saves you from having to call the Django ORM functions that gather the required data for the template in every view that renders it.
 I>
-I> If you haven't already done so, now would be a good time to read through the official [Django documentation on templates](https://docs.djangoproject.com/en/2.1/topics/templates/).
+I> If you haven't already done so, it now would be a good time to read through the official [Django documentation on templates](https://docs.djangoproject.com/en/2.1/topics/templates/).

 X> ### Exercises